Glycolic acid serum is readily becoming the most cult-favorite acid that is secretly transformative in skincare routines around the world.

 Concentration Levels: What’s Right for You?

-- 5% or below – Best for beginners or sensitive skin
+- 5% or less – For the newbie or sensitive skin

-- 10–20% – For advanced users or those seeking quicker results (preferably under dermatological guidance)
+- 10–20% – For the advanced user or someone looking for rapid results (best done under dermatological guidance)

 Ingredients to Look for with Glycolic Acid